 Getting good angel investment deal structures is all about creating a win-win situation.
 Once a founder gets an angel investor interested in their deal and agree on basic terms, they will need to discuss the best way to structure the investment.

 Be cautiously optimistic

-At this stage, many entrepreneurs get so excited that they forget to dot the i’s and cross the t’s on their deal.
+At this stage, many entrepreneurs (or small business owners) get so excited that they forget to dot the i’s and cross the t’s on their deal.

 It’s important that founders thoroughly review any term sheet with a lawyer to make sure they completely understand the deal structure and terms.